Lebanese Cross of Resistance: Creation

-During the Mountain War (1983–1984), Amine Gemayel, the president of Lebanon following the assassination of his brother Bachir, led the Lebanese army and the Kataeb to war against the Druze Progressive Socialist Party and their leftist allies.
+During the Mountain War (1983–1984), Amine Gemayel, the president of Lebanon following the assassination of his brother Bachir, led the Lebanese army and the Kataeb to war against the Progressive Socialist Party representing the Druze and their leftist allies.
 The Lebanese Forces joined this campaign to fight alongside Amine, but very quickly the Phalange started losing.
 To boost morale among the predominantly Christian militia, the Lebanese Forces commanders Fadi Frem and Samir Geagea created a nationalistic and religious symbol to boost pride among the fighters, which we now know as the Cross of Resistance.